chuang76/symbolic-beat-tracking/README.md

 ## Example

 Here is a short example.
 There are two symbolic music data files `01.csv` and `02.csv` in the input folder.
-You can check their beat/downbeat tracking results with our networks as follows.
+You can check their beat/downbeat tracking results as follows.

 ![](https://github.com/chuang76/symbolic-beat-tracking/blob/master/figure/proc.png?raw=true)